Magic Mushroom Information

 Short-Term Effects of Magic Mushrooms

 Psilocybin can cause a person to feel anxious and experience panic attacks.
-Users may experience hallucinations and a loss of touch with reality.
-Psilocybin can also produce distorted visual perceptions.
-Some people may think that they can “see” music or “hear” colors.
+As mentioned above, users may experience hallucinations and a loss of touch with reality.
+Psilocybin can also make time seem very different.
+Some people may have mixed senses, such as “seeing” sounds or “hearing” colours.

 Short-term use of psilocybin can produce many other effects: